commonhaus/foundation/GOVERNANCE.md

 ## Trademark Policy

-The Commonhaus Foundation logos, icons, and domain names are protected by trademark rights.
+Commonhouse Foundation logos, icons, and domain names are protected by trademark rights.
 Usage of these trademarks must adhere to our [Trademark Policy](governance/trademark-policy.md).

 ## Contributing